TheYingineer/311_wk4_day2_node_mysql/README.md

   password: 'password',
   database: 'admin'
 ```
+(done)

 These will be the same credentials we used to set up a connection in MySQL Workbench.

 Finally, in MySQL Workbench, run the `initialize.sql` script that is included in this project.
+(I think I did this right...
+all I did was to select all and copy and paste from initialize.sql file and paste it into MYSQL Workbench.  see my word doc for specific instructions.  done :) )

 ## Overview